 Marital status discrimination and harassment can occur not only in employment, but also in other spheres of life from getting a bank account to applying for college or university education.
 People can also be harassed or discriminated against because of the marital status of an associated person.

-You should not have to put up with harassment or intolerance at your place of work just because of your marital status.
 Your marital status has no bearing on your ability to work, the amount of money you make, or anything job-related.
 Your marital status is a personal matter that should have no bearing in the workplace.
 Marital discrimination is often more serious than just harassment, sometimes escalating to violations of employee rights or a hostile work environment.
-Employment Lawyer New York’s New York marital status discrimination attorneys will defend your employee rights and make sure that you can complete your work free from criticism and hostility in your place of employment.
+Our marital status discrimination attorneys will defend your employee rights to ensure that you’re protected against criticism and hostility in your place of employment.

 The Civil Service Reform Act, also known as the CSRA, is a United States law that prohibits marital status discrimination in the workplace against Federal employees.
 New York law also prohibits marital status discrimination.
-New York marriage discrimination lawyers from Employment Lawyer New York are experts in the Civil Service Reform Act, and they will do everything they can do to protect your employee rights.
+The lawyers at Borrelli & Associates are knowledgeable and experienced in matters pertaining to the Civil Service Reform Act, and they will do everything they can do to protect your employee rights.

 We have offices in Manhattan and Great Neck and serve all of NYC including Brooklyn, Queens, the Bronx, and Staten Island as well as Nassau County and Suffolk in Long Island.
 Our marriage discrimination and harassment lawyers are ready to help!